Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

 |

 ..
 Warning::
-   **Warning: When your identity and initial account has been verified, backup is essential.
+   **When your identity and initial account has been verified, backup is essential.
 If you lose your mobile phone or need to restore your mobile phone and you don't have a backup, you can't access your wallet and your CCDs are permanently inaccessible.**
    **Concordium does not take any responsibility if you lose access to your accounts.
 Concordium strongly advise you to complete a backup every time you create an account and store the backup file in a secure place - preferably offline.**
+   For more information, see :ref:`Make a backup of identities and accounts in Mobile Wallet<export-import-mw>`.

 ..
 Note::
-   Enter the **Balance** or **Shielded balance** of the new account, by pressing the Balance or Shielded balance areas on the account card.
+   To access the **Balance** or **Shielded balance** of the new account, tap the Balance or Shielded balance areas on the account card.